What is the Chamber Music Institute?

-Meeting the needs of the Rutgers University community year-round, University Dining Services is able to accommodate most, if not all, special dietary needs.
-Students with special dietary needs may contact University Dining Services in advance of the CMI.
+Yes, meeting the needs of the Rutgers University community year-round, University Dining Services is able to accommodate most, if not all, special dietary needs.
+Students must indicate any dietary needs on their CampDoc profile and may also contact University Dining Services in advance of the CMI.

-Please contact Peggy Policastro for more information regarding dietary needs and special diet consideration.
+Please contact Peggy Policastro for more information regarding dietary needs and special diet considerations.

 Are directions or campus maps available?